VladimirK2/kzm-tools/tcjscripts/std-scripts.md

 *Note: table and record IDs are converted to upper case in the script but it's very easy to suppress if necessary - e.g. for mixed case IDs.*

-*Note 2: to get record contents into a file (without runtime information) use -a or -A parameter.*
+*Note 2: to get script output into a file (without runtime information) use -a or -A parameter.*

 *Note 3: Examples are run on quite a weak PC, not a server - so elapsed times here and below are hopefully not what you're going to get.*